MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

     verbose: bool, optional
         If True, enables verbose output for debugging.
 The method continues with debugging info anyway if the run was unsuccessful

-    timeout: int, defualt is 800 seconds
+    timeout: int, default is 800 seconds
           Enforces a timeout and returns a CompletedProcess-like object.
+    cpu_count: int, Optional default is -1, referring to all threads This parameter is useful when the number of simulations are more than 1, below that performance differences are minimal added in 0.39.11.21+

     kwargs: **dict
         Additional keyword arguments, e.g., to_csv=True, use this flag to correct results from